Prioritize, model, compare, and troubleshoot policies

 Site policy settings created using Web Studio aren’t included in the Resultant Set of Policy when you run the Citrix Group Policy Modeling wizard from the Group Policy Management console.
 To verify that you obtain the most comprehensive Resultant Set of Policy, Citrix recommends starting the Citrix Group Policy Modeling wizard from the Web Studio, unless you create policies using only the Group Policy Management console.

-Perform the following steps to open the Citrix Group Policy Modeling wizard:
+Perform the following steps to open the Policy Modeling wizard:

 - Select the Modeling tab.

-- Select Launch Modeling Wizard in the Actions pane.
+- Select Policy Modeling in the action bar.

-After you click Finish, the wizard generates a report of the modeling results.
+After you click Run, the wizard generates a report of the modeling results.
 While viewing this report, you can:

 Compare policies and templates